Mohammadrzn/DjangoOnlineShop/README.md

 ## Introduction
 An online shop with python and django.
-Customers can access site, add products to cart and see cart but for the payment, they should login
+Customers can access site, add products to cart and see cart but for the payment, they should log in
-Default login method is with user and password and it works with JWT, but they can use OTP code with email or mobile number Customers can have default address and can select between addresses on payment Categories and products can have discounts
+Default login method is with user and password, and it works with JWT, but they can use OTP code with email or mobile number Customers can have default address and can select between addresses on payment Categories and products can have discounts

+## Some features of project
+* models Unittest
+* debug and info log levels (writen on file and terminal)

 ## Technologies